C191068/Khatami_Node.js/README.md

 ```

-when we give the above code we get the following output <br>
+when we give the above code we get the following output to get the current directory <br>

 ![n8](https://github.com/C191068/Khatami_Node.js/assets/89090776/d0990c21-8b3f-4e65-ad19-309079b50980)